m9sweeper/m9sweeper/docs/content/en/docs/Concepts/SignOnMethods/oauth2.md

   How to configure user login using OAuth2
 ---

-M9sweeper currently supports two implementations of Oauth2, through Google and Microsoft Azure.
+M9sweeper supports using OAuth2 to authenticate, and has been tested with Google and Microsoft Azure AD.
 To add one of these login methods, go to "Organization Settings" > "Sign on Methods" and select "Add External Auth Configuration."
 Then select the OAUTH2 Auth Type.
 After, select your desired implementation from the Provider Type dropdown, with implementation details found below.